Lower Saxony derby: Foundation of the Bundesliga in 1963: Birth of the sports rivalry

 After the decision to create a nationwide Bundesliga, three clubs from the Oberliga Nord were permitted to participate in the Bundesliga.
 Since Hamburger SV and Werder Bremen were directly admitted to the Bundesliga, only one free spot remained.
-Since Hannover 96 had the larger stadium, the higher average attendance and better financial prerequisites und was also ranked higher than Braunschweig in the German Football Association's twelve-year ranking, Hannover's officials were sure that they would receive the spot in the Bundesliga.
+Since Hannover 96 had the larger stadium, the higher average attendance and better financial prerequisites and was also ranked higher than Braunschweig in the German Football Association's twelve-year ranking, Hannover's officials were sure that they would receive the spot in the Bundesliga.
 Still, Braunschweig was awarded the spot on 6 May 1963, for which the only criterion was their final position in the 1962–63 season: while Hannover 96 finished in ninth place, Braunschweig had come in third.
 In Hanover, the decision was met with incomprehension and provoked major protests.
 However, the official lawsuit against the licensing was dismissed.
 Many see the circumstances of the Bundesliga foundation as the cause or at least as a reinforcement of the rivalry between the clubs and their supporters.

 Eintracht Braunschweig won the German championship in the 1966–67 season, but lost both season matches against Hannover 96.